openconfig/featureprofiles/feature/aft/aft_base/otg_tests/aft_base/README.md

 ### Procedure

-Bring down both links between ATE:port1,port2 and DUT:port1,port2
+Bring down both links between ATE:port1,port2 and DUT:port1,port2 using OTG api.

 ### Verifications

 *   BGP routes advertised from ATE:port1,port2 must be removed from RIB,FIB of the DUT, query results nil.
 *   IS-IS routes advertised from ATE:port3 must have one next hop.
 *   BGP routes advertised from ATE:port3 must have 2 next hops pointing to tunnels.
+*   For verifying prefix, nexthop groups, next hop use the leaves mentioed in the path section.
 *   Verify afts prefix advertised by BGP,ISIS.
 *   Verify its next hop group, number of next hop and its interfaces.
 *   Verify the number of next hop is same as expected.